MelJan/PyDeep/docs/tutorials/ICA_2D_example.rst

    :scale: 75 %
    :alt: Examples of ICA 2D

-For a real-world application see the eigenfaces example.
+For a real-world application see the ICA_Natural_Images example.

 .. _code: